xiix0/scam/README.md

-You have Egyptian flu: you're going to be a mummy.
+Time to be aggressive.
+Go after a tattooed Virgo.